nicehash/excavator/README.md

 Excavator also supports configuring console logging level and file logging level.
 Level '0' means full detail logging, level '6' means no logging.
 By default console logging is set to '2', file logging set to '6'.
 You can change file logging with '-f' and console logging with '-d' command line parameters.

-To get details about specific algorithms that are available in Excavator, check [AMD information](/amd) or [NVIDIA information](/nvidia).
+To get details about specific algorithms that are available in Excavator, check [NVIDIA information](/nvidia).

 # <a name="cmdline"></a> Command Line Parameters